 Java 16

-Other than this, OpenJDK development is going to take a huge leap of faith… and migrate to Git and Github.
-Which will make the whole project much more accessible.
+Other than this, OpenJDK development took a huge leap of faith… and migrated to Git and Github.
+Which makes the whole project much more accessible.

-Other than this, we’ll see newer C++ constructs in JVM’s code and Java internals will be encapsulated by default.
+Other than this, we’ll see newer C++ constructs in JVM’s code and Java internals are now encapsulated by default.

 Release date: 16 March 2021